 According to Antonio Rodriguez, junior designer at RAYMOND NICOLAS, the word "sofa" is more commonly used in the interior design industry.
 "The word ‘couch’ is just more casual and used in specific countries like North America and South Africa, for example," he adds.

-But it isn't just the word "couch" that's seen as more causal—per Susan Hayward, founder of Susan Hayward Interiors, a couch has generally been thought of as informal in use, too.
+But it isn't just the word "couch" that's seen as more casual—per Susan Hayward, founder of Susan Hayward Interiors, a couch has generally been thought of as informal in use, too.
 “Historically a couch (or the French 'couche') was meant as a casual piece of furniture with arms for lounging," she explains.
 "Over the years, however, the names have become somewhat interchangeable.”
 So if you're worried about how you'll come across saying one of these words versus the other, don't sweat it.
 There are many words that some people use frequently and others use more sparingly, yet their meanings are universal.
-For example, as designer Bethany Adams of Bethany Adams Interiors says, "Just like in one part of the country a Coke is a 'soda' and in another it's 'pop,' the sofa/couch designation appears to be largely cultural at this point, if not regional."
+For example, as designer Bethany Adams of Bethany Adams Interiors says, "Just like in one part of the country a Coke is a 'soda' and in another, it's 'pop,' the sofa/couch designation appears to be largely cultural at this point, if not regional."
 Still, she agrees that "sofa" is the appropriate industry term, as Rodriguez had noted.

 Placement of Each Piece Varies